eiset/Code_phd/README.md

 Contains code for the calculated sample size.

 ####"who_data_script.R"
-Contains code for the calculated prevalences, means etc.
+Contains code for the calculated prevalences, means etc. The source of the data is included directly for each variable.